tux-friend/newTOV/README.md

 ## Description
 Creates a 1D profile for a star with given EoS table.
 This 1D profile then can be used for e.g. SPH simulations.
 It can be switched between Newtonian stellar equations and TOV equations.
+For solving the ODE system the 4th order Runge-Kutta method is used.

 The EOS driver routine of Evan O'Connor et al. is used (https://github.com/evanoconnor/EOSdriver).